In caring economies, people are able to take care of themselves, each other and the planet.

 Circus art is a tool for transformation - it develops discipline, creativity and artistic impression.
 Through the use of child-led games and learning circus skills - children learn to overcome trauma and develop essential social skills and capacities, allowing the children to take on responsibility, blossom and grow.

-With our grant, we are supporting 50 acres of Syntropic Agriculture to be paired with Community Currencies in Kenya.
-We are then learning from the 50 community groups that use a community currency to sell produce and pay for the labour intensive setup, inputs and maintenance of one acre community farms (Shamba ya Jamii).
-This syntropic system involves planting of different types of crops and fruit trees separated in treelines, paths, vegetable beds and biomass beds.
+Mustardseed started working with Grassroots Economics in 2021.
+We are supporting 50 acres of Syntropic Agriculture to be paired with Community Currencies in Kenya.
+We are then learning from the 50 community groups how the community currency is used to sell produce and pay for the labour intensive setup, inputs and maintenance.
+The syntropic systems are one-acre community farms (Shamba ya Jamii) and involves planting of different types of crops and fruit trees separated in treelines, paths, vegetable beds and biomass beds.

 Our partnering with them has meant that WM are able to enhance their research and development.
 One of these very important puzzle pieces is natural water harvesting in a desert setting.